-If you like oatmeal, and want to eat it “on-the-go,” or just don’t want to eat it with a spoon (although, you totally still can, maybe with a little whipped cream on top?!), this Oatmeal Bake needs to happen in your life sooner than later.
+If you like oatmeal, but want to eat it “on-the-go,” or just don’t want to eat it with a spoon, this Oatmeal Bake needs to happen in your life sooner than later.

 - 2 eggs